-Academic Advising Newsletter

 Spring 2024

 2023-2024 Outstanding Academic Advisor Awards

-Consider nominating a colleague for the Outstanding Academic Advisor Award by March 31.
+Consider nominating a colleague for the Outstanding Academic Advisor Award by March 29.

 The Academic Advising Council will soon begin accepting nominations for the 2023-24 Minot State University Outstanding Academic Advisor Awards.
-Nominations are due by Friday, March 31 at 4:30 p.m.
+Nominations are due by Friday, March 29 at 4:30 p.m.
 These awards are designed to highlight the importance of academic advising and bring recognition to academic advisors at Minot State who have made significant contributions to academic advising and student success.
-More information regarding the award categories, selection criteria, eligibility, nomination procedure, selection process, and recognition is available ONLINE.
+More information regarding the award categories, selection criteria, eligibility, nomination procedure, selection process, and recognition will be available March 1 on the Advising Website.

 Questions regarding these awards or the nomination process should be addressed to Heather Martin of the Academic Advising Council.

-Academic Support Center is hosting 30 Minute Workshops Please encourage your advisees to attend these free workshops.
+Academic Support Center is hosting 30 Minute Workshops

+Please encourage your advisees to attend these free workshops.

+20 Mar.

+2 P.M.

 Maintaining Motivation

-- 20 Mar.
+28 Mar.

 2 P.M.

-- 28 Mar.
-2 P.M.
 Polish Your PowerPoint

-- 11 Apr.
+• 11 Apr.
 12 P.M.
 FAIL = First Attempt In Learning

-- 24 Apr.
+• 24 Apr.
 1 P.M.
 Rock Your Interview

-- 29 Apr.
+• 29 Apr.
 1 P.M.
 Finals Prep

 All workshops are in the ASC conference room (lower level of the library).

 Quote of the Month

 "...academic advising should be an integral part of the first-year experience, not an adjunct to it.
 Advising should be woven into the fabric of the freshman year in ways that promote student development and that provide clear, consistent, and accurate information that is easily accessible to students.
 It should reflect the best professional knowledge of the day.
 Quite simply, good advising should not be left to chance. "

 Tinto, Vincent.
 (1999).
 Taking retention seriously: rethinking the first year of college.
 NACADA Journal, 19(2): 9.

 In This Issue

-Page One Advising Awards
+Page One Advising Awards ASC Workshops

-ASC Workshops

 Page Two Minutiae

-Page Three Resource Spotlight: Andy Heitkamp, Military Resource Center
+Page Three Resource Spotlight: Andy Heitkamp, Military

+Resource Center

 Page Four FAQ: Advisement Reports

 Dates to Remember

-Academic Support Center Minot State University 500 University Ave W Minot, ND 58707 701-858-3265 advising@MinotStateU.edu MinotStateU.edu
+Academic Support Center Minot State University 500 University Ave W Minot, ND 58707 701-858-3265 advising@MinotStateU.edu

+MinotStateU.edu

+Be seen.
+Be heard.
+Belong.